Azure/azure-docs-sdk-java/docs-ref-services/preview/analytics-synapse-artifacts-readme.md

 keywords: Azure, java, SDK, API, azure-analytics-synapse-artifacts, synapse
 author: joshfree
 ms.author: jfree
-ms.date: 04/14/2022
+ms.date: 09/19/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: java
 ms.service: synapse
 ---
-# Azure Synapse Artifacts client library for Java - version 1.0.0-beta.10
+# Azure Synapse Artifacts client library for Java - version 1.0.0-beta.11

 Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
 It gives you the freedom to query data on your terms, using either serverless on-demand or provisioned resources—at scale.
 Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.